a-memme/snapchat_correlation_analysis/Correlation_analysis/README.md

 ### Visualizing Shares & Screenshots
 - Shares
-    - Displaying what appears to be a asymptotic relationship with UVs - assessed further through the analysis.
+    - Displaying what appears to be an asymptotic relationship with UVs - assessed further through the analysis.
         -   *(See Shares section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder)*

 <img width="995" alt="Screen Shot 2022-05-17 at 12 05 22 AM" src="https://user-images.githubusercontent.com/79600550/168727140-4c240317-9e86-4d39-b872-33c5cb331bdc.png">

 - Screenshots
-    - Displaying what appears to be several linear relationships with substantially different slope values based on channel type - no correlation when assesing data overall, but indication that individual channels may see strong linear relationships between viewership and screenshots.
-Assessed further through the analysis.
+    - Displaying what appears to be several linear relationships with substantially different slope values based on channel type
+        - No correlation when assesing data overall, but indication that individual channels may see strong linear relationships between viewership and screenshots - assessed further through the analysis.
             - *(See Data by Individual Snapchat Channel section below)*

 <img width="1019" alt="Screen Shot 2022-05-17 at 12 06 38 AM" src="https://user-images.githubusercontent.com/79600550/168727185-9a8426e0-337f-4712-af4b-3484380efaf1.png">